mobxjs/mobx/docs/actions.md

 ## Disabling mandatory actions {🚀}

-By default, MobX 6 and later require that you use actions to make changes in the state.
+By default, MobX 6 and later require that you use actions to make changes to the state.
 However, you can configure MobX to disable this behavior.
 Check out the [`enforceActions`](configuration.md#enforceactions) section.
 For example, this can be quite useful in unit test setup, where the warnings don't always have much value.